AMSAT-NA/PacSatFSKBoard/NOTES.md

 Add 0 ohm resistors to make some of the dual-board lines available if the dual-board switching parts are not populated.

-Remove the 0 ohm resistor between the LNA and BPF.
-You can remove the inductor there to disconnect the sections.

 Add the SAFE\_MODE pin to the board, if necessary.

 Modify the board1/board2 resistor notes to say that putting in a 40K